CSALabsAutomation/azure-purview-labs/steps/02_creating-collection-and-adding-role-assignments/documentation.md

 Click on a Role -> Click the ``x`` icon.
 The user will be removed.

+You can remove any role, but don't forget to reassign it because all roles are required in other labs.

 ![addOrRemove](./assets/2-10_add_or_remove.jpg "add or remove")

 [ ⏮️ Previous Module](../01_connecting-to-microsoft-purview-portal/documentation.md) - [Next Module ⏭️](../03_registering-and-scanning-sql-db-source/documentation.md)